dime-worldbank/dime-account-admin/instructions/request-access-dime-org.md

 To make your self a public member of the DIME account, go to https://github.com/orgs/dime-worldbank/people and search for your username.
-Make sure that _Public_ is selected instead of _Private_ and then other users on GitHub.com can see on your profile page that you are a member of DIME's GitHub account.
+Make sure that _Public_ is selected instead of _Private_.
+Once this is done, other users on GitHub.com can see on your profile page that you are a member of DIME's GitHub account.